andrewo37/r3bl_ansi_color/README.md

 ## What does it do?
 <a id="markdown-what-does-it-do%3F" name="what-does-it-do%3F"></a>

 Rust crate to generate formatted ANSI 256 (8-bit) and truecolor (24-bit) color output to stdout.
 On macOS, the default Terminal.app does not support truecolor, so ANSI 256 colors are used instead.

-> This crate only has a single dependency which is the
-> [`concolor-query` crate](https://crates.io/crates/concolor-query).
-It is used to determine whether
-> the terminal supports truecolor or ANSI 256 colors, etc. Both this crate and the `concolor-query`
-> crate are licensed under the Apache 2.0 license.
+> This crate performs its own detection of terminal color capability heuristically.
+And does not
+> use other crates to perform this function.

 Here's a screenshot of running the `main` example on various operating systems: